-The following plants are low water, perennial, culinary herbs, mostly from the Mediterranean.
-Unless stated otherwise, they need full sun, very well drained, poor soil, no organic mulch, and once established for two years, no water except rain.
-Some plants, however, will look better with monthly water and gravel as mulch.
-Many do best in raised garden beds which provide better drainage.
+The following plants are low water, culinary perennials, often herbs of the Mint family.
+Unless stated otherwise, in hot, dry climates they need morning sun with afternoon shade, or part shade most of the day, very well drained, poor soil, no organic mulch, and once established for two years, water once or twice a month in high temperatures.
+Some plants perform better with gravel as mulch to shield the soil from the sun.
+Many do best in raised garden beds which provide improved drainage.
 Most attract butterflies and bees and have ornamental cultivars.
 Edible plants, of course, must NOT be treated with pesticides.

 Garlic Chives / Chinese Chives - Allium tuberosum

-Originating in Asia, Garlic Chives is an herbaceous perennial with a bulb growing from a rhizome.
-It has solid, flat leaves, rather than the hollow leaves of most of its onion family relatives.
-The leaves can be cooked, or eaten raw, imparting a mild flavor between garlic and chives.
-They are often used as a dumpling filler, to flavor seafood dishes, and more.
-The unopened flowers are edible, raw or cooked, and used as a green onion substitute.
+A perennial herb with a bulb growing from a rhizome.
+It has solid, flat leaves, with a triangular base, rather than the hollow leaves of most of its Onion relatives.
+The leaves can be cooked, or eaten raw, imparting a mild flavor resembling garlic with a hint of chives.
+They are often a filler in dumplings, and provide flavor to seafood and other dishes.
+The unopened flowers are edible, raw or cooked, and become a green onion substitute.
 The fibrous bulbs, while edible, are rarely used.
 An oil is extracted from the seeds.
 Once established, it can be cut to ground for harvesting and regrows quickly.
-Invasive in moist conditions, so plant away from anything needing moist soil and do not mulch.
-Prefers slightly acidic to neutral soil.
+It is invasive in moist conditions, so locate away from anything needing moist soil and do not mulch.
+It does better in slightly acidic to neutral soil.
 USDA hardiness zone: 4-9, depending on cultivar.

 Oregano - Origanum vulgare

-A perennial herb and member of the mint family, Oregano prefers neutral to alkaline soil.
+A perennial Mint herb, Oregano does better in neutral to alkaline soil.
 USDA hardiness zone: 5-9.

 Rue - Ruta graveolens

-An evergreen shrub, Rue is grown mostly for its fragrance.
-The leaves and berries are used sparingly in cooking in some European countries and in Ethiopia.
+An evergreen shrub related to Citrus, its leaves and berries are used sparingly in cooking in some European countries and in Ethiopia.
 Toxic and bitter in large amounts, it is employed as a garden border shrub to keep insects, rabbits, dogs and cats away.
-It also serves as a caterpillar host plant to the Giant Swallowtail and other butterflies.
+It also serves as a caterpillar food plant to the Giant Swallowtail and Black Swallowtail butterflies.
 Some people develop a photosensitive skin allergy in contact with the plant, so handle with care.
-Grows best in neutral to alkaline soil.
+It tends to inhibit the growth of other nearby plants (allelopathic) and is sometimes restricted to large containers for that reason.
+It grows best in neutral to alkaline soil.
 USDA hardiness zone: 4-10.

 Sage - Salvia officinalis

-A perennial evergreen shrub, and member of the mint family, Sage was once considered one of the essential herbs along with parsley, (sage), rosemary and thyme (remember the song?)
-Tolerates acidic to moderately alkaline soil and does best in slightly acidic soil.
+An evergreen Mint shrub, Sage was once considered one of the essential herbs along with parsley, (sage), rosemary and thyme (remember the song?)
+The flowers are edible.
+It tolerates acidic to moderately alkaline soil and does best in slightly acidic soil.
 USDA hardiness zone: 5-10.

 Sage, Autumn -